badbuddhatrades/ChartInfo/README.md

 ---

-## Troubleshooting

-### Overlay Not Appearing

-1. **Check Output Window** (F5 in NinjaScript Editor)
-   - Look for `[BBChartInfo]` debug messages
-   - Verify no errors during State.SetDefaults or State.DataLoaded

-2. **Verify Settings:**
-   - Ensure opacity is not set to 0%
-   - Check that text color contrasts with chart background
-   - Try resetting to default corner position

-3. **Recompile:**
-   - Open NinjaScript Editor (F3)
-   - Click Compile (F5)
-   - Remove and re-add indicator to chart

 ### Licensing Issues

 If you see a licensing dialog:
-- Verify you have a valid license for Product ID 403
 - Check your NinjaTrader account at Tools → License Management
 - Contact support@badbuddhacustoms.com for assistance